AlikJoke/MemCache/README.md

 # MemCache
-In-memory cache supporting various data storage options (heap, off-heap, mixed (heap + off-heap)) and eviction/invalidation policies (LRU/LFU/expiration by TTL).
+In-memory cache using the heap to store data with eviction/invalidation policies (LRU/LFU/expiration by TTL).
 Also supports clustering via CacheBus library (https://github.com/AlikJoke/CacheBus).